-If you’re heading to that freaky swampland in South Florida, you’re probably wondering… Where’s the best place to see alligators in the Everglades?
-On my recent trip to the Everglades, I got so close to multiple gators I could have reached out and touched them (if I wanted to risk having my hand bitten off, of course.)
-This is my chance to pass along a few tips regarding the best place to see alligators and other wildlife in the national park.
+If you’re heading to that freaky swampland in South Florida, you’re probably wondering… where’s the best place to see alligators in the Everglades?
+On my recent trip, I got so close to multiple gators I could have reached out and touched them – if I wanted to risk having my hand bitten off, of course.

 Things to know about the Everglades

 Everglades National Park is the third-largest national park in the lower 48 states, behind only Death Valley and Yellowstone.
 It’s the only place in the world where alligators and crocodiles co-exist.

 Most of the Everglades is unreachable by car or foot because it’s so swampy.
 In fact, only a couple of roads go into the park at all.
 There’s a 99-mile-long Wilderness Waterway on the west side of the park that can be ideal if you want to kayak or canoe in the backcountry.
 Otherwise, you’re stuck on one of the established roads.

 Arriving at the Everglades